2023 Best History Schools in California

 Full History at California Polytechnic State University - San Luis Obispo Report

-With a ranking of #9, University of California - San Diego did quite well on this year’s best schools for history students.
-Located in the large city of La Jolla, UCSD is a public college with a fairly large student population.
+University of California - San Diego landed the #9 spot in the 2023 rankings for the best history programs.
+Located in the large city of La Jolla, UCSD is a public school with a fairly large student population.

 While working on their degree, history majors at UCSD accumulate an average of around $19,000 in student debt.

-With a ranking of #10, Sonoma State University did quite well on this year’s best schools for history students.
-SSU is a medium-sized public school located in the suburb of Rohnert Park.
+Sonoma State University landed the #10 spot in the 2023 rankings for the best history programs.
+SSU is a moderately-sized public school located in the large suburb of Rohnert Park.

 History majors at SSU take out an average of $15,742 in student loans while working on their egree.